 The cheapest way to make a dumb device smart is to leave it switched on and plug it into a smart plug or powerstrip like Eve Energy.
-But if you have a device that can only be triggered by pressing or holding down a button, there’s now a HomeKit-compatible button-pusher!
+But if you have a device that can only be triggered by pressing or holding down a button, there’s now a HomeKit-compatible button-pusher on the way!

-It’s not the first such device, but it is the first fully HomeKit-compatible one…
+It’s not the first such device, but it will be the first fully HomeKit-compatible one…

 HomeKit Authority spotted the Keymitt Push.

 The Keymitt Push is a robotic button pusher with HomeKit and Siri support will launch at the end of January.

 The Push is like another device called the SwitchBot.
 However, the main difference between the two is that the SwitchBot only works with Siri Shortcuts.
 Whilst the Keymitt Push will get full, HomeKit compatible, but it will still need the company’s Wifi hub.

 The device uses Bluetooth to communicate with the hub and acts as a button to work with your intercom, switch and even your coffee machine.
 With 1.6kgf of torque, it can push any button.
 So, if you’ve got anything that works by being pressed, make it smarter with this device.